Does positive thinking work?

 Give Interrogative Self-Talk A Try.

 This type of self-inquiry powers up the brain’s problem-solving areas, helping you tap into your innate creativity.
-You’re able to greet negative thoughts with curiosity instead of fear.
+You can greet negative thoughts with curiosity instead of fear.

 Focus on Progress, Not Perfection.